-Before Hohenau an der March, Austria, the 280km long river converts into a tributary of the March/Morava river.
-On the left-hand side, you have the Chech Republic, on the right-hand side Austria and in front Slovakia.
+Before Hohenau an der March (Austria), the 280km long river converts into a tributary of the March/Morava river.
+On the left-hand side, you’ll have the Chech Republic, on the right-hand side Austria and in front Slovakia.

 Dürnkrut to Breclav, 40 KM, 29′ by train

-At 8:45 am on Saturday morning, we were at the train station at Dürnkrutt.
+At 8:45 am on a Saturday morning, we were at the train station in Dürnkrutt.
 We left our car in the parking lot, and by 9:06 am we were already on the train departing to Breclav in the Czech Republic.

-It seemed like we were the only one travelling in this direction at this hour, and in no more than 29 minutes, the train reached Breclav.
+It seemed like we were the only one travelling in this direction at this hour, and in no more than 29 minutes, the train reached the town of Breclav.

-From here, we made our way to the river band, which is only 800 meters from the train station, near a pedestrian and a train bridge.
+From here, we made our way to the riverbank, which is only 800 meters away from the train station, near a pedestrian and a train bridge.
 We checked the area: everything was clean, the entrance into the water smooth, so we began to unpack.
 A few people came and surveyed us, curious about our trip.

 Breclav to Hohenau an der March – 24 KM, 3H41′